 What is a Python Interpreter?

-python command.
-And sometimes it refers the complete implementation or program that we install on our system to execute the Python programs.
+command.
+And sometimes it refers to the complete implementation or program that we install on our system to execute the Python programs.

 Actually, the Python interpreter is the last step tool that executes the Python code object.
 Before the source code reaches the Python interpreter it goes through three steps Lexing, Parsing, and Compilation, that convert the high-level source code into a structured code object.
 And at last, the Python interpreter executes that structured code object.

 The code execution of the Python is a step process that divided into 4 steps